23 Target Encoding

 • Can be prone to overfitting

-The embed package comes with a couple of functions to do target encoding. step_lencode_glm(), step_lencode_bayes() and step_lencode_mixed().
+The embed package comes with a couple of functions to do target encoding, we will look at step_lencode_glm() as it applied the method best described by this chapter.
 These functions are named such because they likelihood encode variables, and because the encodings can be calculated using no intercept models.

 TODO